michellelala/VolunteerGo/README.md

 ## Background

 I initially thought of this app during the [Access Code](https://www.c4q.nyc/accesscode/) application process.
 The idea came about as a solution to a problem I had back in college.
 As part of the Honors program, I needed to meet a minimum number of service hour requirements.
-Between going to school as a full-time student and working almost full-time hours in retail, it was difficult to squeeze in these hours.
+Between going to school as a full-time student and working full-time in a retail setting, it was difficult to squeeze in these hours.

-It would have been great if I had an app, like VolunteerGo, where I could find non-profit organizations around me and send them a quick message to see if they needed me that day.
-I would have loved to volunteer in the 2-hour scheduled breaks during certain school days, but there weren't any technologies available back then that did something like this.
+It would have been great if I had an app like VolunteerGo, where I could find local non-profit organizations and send them a quick message to see if they needed me that day.
+I would have loved to volunteer in the 2-hour scheduled breaks on weekdays, but there weren't any technologies available back then that did something like this.

 Thus, the idea for this app was born.

 In my design of the app, I wanted it to be simple to use, with minimal effort required for both parties involved.
-The responsiveness of the app (who doesn't have a cell phone these days?), easy to understand buttons, and simplistic and clean layout make the app incredibly user-friendly.
+The responsiveness of the app (who doesn't have a cell phone these days?), easy to understand UI, and simplistic and clean layout make the app incredibly user-friendly.

 ---